jakove/CppNanodegree/2-system-monitor/README.md

 1. Build the project: `make build`

-2. There are two options to launch the executable:
+2. There are two options to launch the executable:<br />
   a: normal mode: `./build/monitor`
       <figure>
         <img